ahilbers/renewable_test_PSMs/README.md

 ## How to cite

-If you use this repository in your own research, please cite the following paper:
+If you use this repository in your own research, please cite the following paper and dataset:

-AP Hilbers, DJ Brayshaw, A Gandy (2020, *in review*).
+- AP Hilbers, DJ Brayshaw, A Gandy (2020, *in review*).
 Quantifying demand and weather uncertainty in power system models using the *m* out of *n* bootstrap. [arXiv:1912.10326](https://arxiv.org/abs/1912.10326).

+- HC Bloomfield, DJ Brayshaw, A Charlton-Perez (2020).
+MERRA2 derived time series of European country-aggregate electricity demand, wind power generation and solar power generation.
+University of Reading.
+Dataset. doi:[10.17864/1947.239](https://doi.org/10.17864/1947.239).